Bhavani Jamakkalam

 Bhavani Jamakkalam refers to blankets and carpets manufactured in Bhavani in Erode district, Tamil Nadu.
-It has been recognized as a Geographical indication by the Government of India in 2005–06.
+It was recognized as a geographical indication by the Government of India in 2005–06.

 History

 In the late nineteenth century, competition from British made textiles led Indian weavers to invent new types of garments.
-In Bhavani, a community of weavers called Jangamars weaved a type of blanket using colored coarse threads called Jamakkalam.
+In Bhavani, a community of weavers called Jangamars wove a type of blanket using colored coarse threads called jamakkalam.
 The popularity of the product led to the production of jamakkalams by other weavers replacing the production of traditional sarees and other cloths.

 Types

 Two types of jamakkalams are produced in Bhavani.
 The first type is made from coarser cotton threads capable of producing carpets with colored bands.
-As the thread was coarser, designs could not be weaved on to this type of carpet.
-Hence, a second softer variety of jamakkalams were introduced that were made of artificial silk threads enabling weavers to weave different kinds of border designs.
+As the thread was coarser, designs could not be woven onto this type of carpet.
+Hence, a second, softer variety of jamakkalams were introduced that were made of artificial silk threads enabling weavers to weave different kinds of border designs.
 Jamakkalams are also used to make fashion products such as backpacks.

 Community

-Traditionally, jamakkalams were weaved by independent weavers in their houses.
-Later it moved into a system where jamakkalam is weaved by weavers on hand-looms supervised by master weavers.
+Traditionally, jamakkalams were woven by independent weavers in their houses.
+Later this moved to a system where they were woven by weavers on hand-looms supervised by master weavers.
 The master weavers lease hand-looms and contract weavers.
 The hand-looms are owned by trade merchants who procure raw materials such as thread from neighboring cities of Coimbatore, Salem and Karur.
-About 1500 workers are involved in the production of jamakkalams with women forming two-thirds of the work force.
+About 1500 workers are involved in the production of jamakkalams, with women forming two-thirds of the work force.